What’s Ahead for New York? Maybe a Budget ‘Nightmare Scenario’

 Some veterans of previous fiscal crises say that de Blasio is right to reject historical comparisons.
 For one thing, the city entered the pandemic in good financial shape, in contrast to previous fiscal crises, which were more attributable to poor governance and profligate borrowing.
 During the Great Depression, for instance, the city had more debt than the 48 states in the union combined, leading bankers to place stringent restrictions on its spending.
 Stephen Berger, the first executive director of the control board, recounted at a public forum earlier this year that in the 1970s, “the City of New York, on the first day of the fiscal year, had already spent every dollar of tax revenue it was going to collect in that future year.
 They had spent it.
 They had borrowed it the year before, and more.”
 By contrast, the city’s $92 billion budget is currently balanced, and next year’s estimated budget gap — $3.8 billion — is enormous but manageable.

 “The difference is the perception then was that New York City was in a big hole because of mismanagement,” says Donna Shalala, an outgoing Democratic member of Congress from Florida who, at the beginning of her career in government, was a top official at an agency created to work out New York’s debt in the 1970s.
 Today, she says, “the hole is the same but it’s fundamentally different.”
-The virus is a natural force, aggravated by federal— not municipal—incompetence.
+The virus is a natural force, aggravated by federal— not municipal — incompetence.

 Shalala, who was defeated for reelection this year, says she is still optimistic that Congress will eventually pass a massive package to aid desperate state and local governments.
 “It may take until Biden gets in,” she said, “but Janet Yellen is not going to let the states collapse.”